JonNatanael/macvi-usv-odce-toolkit-2024/README.md

 contains raw detection results (the results JSON file that was used for evaluation), the evaluation results, and the collected source code.

-If the source code path points to a directory, its while contents are recursively collected into the submission archive.
+If the source code path points to a directory, its contents are recursively collected into the submission archive.
 If the source code path points to a file (a single-file source, or a pre-generated archive containing the whole source code), the file is collected into archive